Reboot (fiction): Television

 A television series can return to production after cancellation or a long hiatus.
 Whereas a reboot disregards the previous continuity of a work, the term has also been used as a "catch all" phrase to categorize sequel series or general remakes due to the rise of such productions in the late 2010s.

 A related concept is retooling, which is used to substantially change the premise of a series while keeping some of the core characters.
 Retools are usually part of an effort to forestall cancellation of a still running production.

 Video games

 Reboots and remakes are common in the video game industry.
 Remakes in video games are used to refresh the storyline and elements of the game and to take advantage of technology and features not available at the time of earlier entries.

+Soft reboot

+A soft reboot is a reboot that shares some continuity with the original series, but that changes the style, tone, or intent.
+It usually serves to allow writers more creative freedom while mostly maintaining the same setting the audience has grown accustomed to.

+In a soft reboot, certain characters, storylines, and background elements from the original are retained, while others are newly created, altered, or added.
+This approach provides a fresh start while still maintaining ties to the existing continuity.

+The "gritty reboot"

+The notion of the "gritty reboot" gained popularity, in which various franchises that often had a lighter tone in their original form were remade in a darker and more mature form.
+Christopher Nolan's Dark Knight Trilogy is one of the earlier, more famous, and highly regarded examples, and was followed by gritty reboots of DC's Justice League, the James Bond franchise with Casino Royale in 2006, and others including Bel-Air and A Christmas Carol, among many other examples.